 Less than an hour from downtown Halifax, Nova Scotia, lies a tiny fishing village called Peggys Cove.

-With a permanent population of well below 100, this little village on the edge of St. Margaret's Bay plays hosts to thousands of foreign tourists during the warm summer months.
+With a permanent population of well below 100, this little village on the edge of St. Margaret's Bay plays host to thousands of foreign tourists during the warm summer months.

 Why, you might ask?